jonathanprogram2/jonathanprogram2/README.md

 # Hi there, I'm Jonathan Mirabal! 👋

-Welcome to my GitHub profile!
-I'm a dedicated **Junior Software Engineer** passionate about leveraging technology to create innovative and scalable solutions.
-I specialize in **C++ & Python development**, **cloud computing**, and exploring cutting-edge fields like **AI** and **blockchain**.
+I'm a dedicated **Junior Software Engineer** with a strong foundation in **C++ development** and a growing proficiency in **Python**, currently advancing my skills in the language.
+I'm passionate about leveraging technology to create innovative and scalable solutions, with interests in **cloud computing**, **AI**, and **blockchain**.

 ---

 ## 🚀 About Me
 - 🌟 **Driven by curiosity and innovation**, I am committed to building impactful software systems and tackling real-world challenges.
-- 💡 My focus lies in advancing the intersection of **AI, blockchain, and cloud computing** to redefine industries and enhance user experiences.
+- 💡 My focus lies in advancing the intersection of **AI and machine learning** to drive innovation and enhance user experiences.
+Additionally, I have a growing interest in **blockchain**, which I enjoy exploring as a side project and potential area for future opportunities.
 - 📖 **Lifelong Learner**: Continuously acquiring new skills to stay at the forefront of technology and bring fresh ideas to every project.

 ---